 If you notice peeled or cracked eyelets of hiking shoes, it is a sign that they are soon to be worn out.

 The part of the shoe which is responsible for the comfort and durability of the feet through your hiking trail.
 They are made of EVA foam, which acts as a cushion for your feet.
-It acts as a support and reduce the pressure from your feet when you jump and land on the ground.
-If the insole is not present in the boots, then the hikers could land from high places without breaking his leg.
+It acts as a support and reduces the pressure from your feet when you jump and land on the ground.
+If the insole is not present in the boots, then the hikers could land from high places without breaking their leg.
 So how to check if your Insole is worn out?

 If your Hiking boots have worn out insoles, you could end up with blisters on your feet.
-Insoles could be worn out from any side and worn out from side could create imbalance to foot.
+Insoles could be worn out from any side and worn out from the side could create an imbalance to the foot.
 In the long term, it can lead to joint pain, ankle pain, and bad posture.